god-anarchy/Siva/README.md

 - You must put the ports folder inside of your Documents folder which should be located inside of C:\Users\Your PC Username\Documents

 ## Keybinds
 -Press F11 default to open the binds menu.
 In this menu you can fully customize all of the keysbinds.
 If you don't want a bind put "<>" there instead to null the bind.
 Use [this](https://www.autohotkey.com/docs/KeyList.htm) for help with making keybinds using multiple characters including shift control or alt.
+-For the Macros to work you need to set your airmove and super key along with your finisher key in the binds menu.
 ## Important Note
 - If you do not setup the ports folder inside of the documents folder than the limiter wont work for ports
 - You must have Siva.exe and settings.ini inside of the same folder/location or the application will just not work since there isnt any keybinds set